stephanedenis/mdwiki/docs/Process.md

-# MDwiki loading and run process.
+# MDwiki loading and run process

 ## Initialisation and before stages